DrinTive/temporal-sample/README.md

 1. **Start the Worker**

-   Open a terminal in the `TempAlertWorker` project directory and run:
+   Open a terminal in the `Client` project directory and run:

    ```bash
    dotnet run